Memory development: Infants

-Pre-school Children
+Pre-school children

 Infants at as early as 7-months-old can conceptually differentiate between categories such as animals and vehicles.
-Although infants’ concepts may be crude by adult standards, they still allow infants to make meaningful semantic distinctions.
+Although infants' concepts may be crude by adult standards, they still allow infants to make meaningful semantic distinctions.
 An example is that infants can differentiate between items belonging to a kitchen and those items belonging to a bathroom.
 At the very least, these categories lay a foundation for early knowledge development, organizing information in storage and influence future encoding.
 Infants from 16 months old are able to draw on their semantic knowledge in generalization and inference.
 This knowledge can also be used by older toddlers, 24-month-olds, to facilitate acquisition and retention of new information.
 Their knowledge of causal ordering of events can be used to help to recall the sequence of events.
 Infants have the ability to recall experiences after some time or demonstrate that they have a forming cognitive process.

 Pre-school children can be heavily inaccurate in recalling words or numbers they have just learned.
-Children are more able to recall information, which according to Henry (2011) children can “predict” memory performance if they have an online experience with a task.
+Children are more able to recall information, which according to Professor Lucy Henry (2011) children can "predict" memory performance if they have an online experience with a task.
 What led to this conclusion was the children were given a tape recorder with 10 words, the kids were asked to stop the tape recorder once they thought they could remember all the words mentioned.
 According to the study 17% children predicted that they knew all 10 words mentioned.

 Knowledge itself will not alter retention performance, rather how well that knowledge is structured will alter performance.
 Better retention was shown with information that had greater cohesion and more elaborative elements.
 Familiarity and repetition of an experience can also influence the organization of information in storage for preschoolers and older children.
 Children who experienced an event twice recalled the event better 3 months later than did children who only experienced it once and showed equally good recall at 3 months compared to recall at 2 weeks after experiences.

-School Age Children
+School-age children

 Age differences in memory are attributed to age-correlated growth in the foundation of knowledge.
 What children know affects what they encode, how that information is organized in storage, and the manner in which it's retrieved.
 The greater the background knowledge about the to-be-encoded information, the better that the information is remembered.
 Because older children have more knowledge than younger children, older children perform better than younger children in most memory tasks.
 When familiarity and meaningfulness of material were equated across age, developmental differences in memory performance was no longer a factor.

 Children's use of memory strategies and the development of metamemory skills are also instrumental in age-related changes in memory, particularly later in childhood years.
 Knowledge influences memory by affecting retrieval, by facilitating spread of activation among related items in memory and by facilitating the use of strategies.
 Knowledge also provides better elaboration of information which can strengthen its storage in memory.